Skip to main content

 Published Work in the CASBS-Public Books Partnership

-The CASBS partnership with Public Books, launched and announced in fall 2019, is all about books and ghosts that reside on the Center’s hilltop campus.
+The CASBS partnership with Public Books, launched and announced in fall 2019 (link is external), is all about books and ghosts that reside on the Center’s hilltop campus.
 This page displays a running list of partnership publications.

 In terms of books, it places a spotlight on select classics as well as recent accessions to the Center’s renowned Ralph W. Tyler Collection.* In terms of ghosts, current fellows reflect upon impactful and inspiring “Ghosts in the Study” – former fellows who occupied their offices (called studies at CASBS) at some point since the Center’s 1954-55 inaugural year.